gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/08-ruby-network.md

 ## Create internal links

 This is where we create our ring.
-For something different, let's do a uni-directional ring.
+For something different, let's do a unidirectional ring.

 ```python
 self.int_links = [